Fairytales and Other Stories

 Unknowingly Eric had already done just that.
 Alisha smiled to think that this knight loved her.
-Though she hadn’t seen his face she knew she loved him too.
+Though she hadn’t seen his face, she knew she loved him too.
 Here was a man, a knight that was true and of all the knights in her father’s kingdom this one had been the only one to come to her aid.
 And he had come only because of his love for her.
-That he would love her till the end of time she was certain.
+That he would love her until the end of time, she was certain.

 Eric would not force his love on her.
 It was her choice.
-If she came to love him he knew he would spend the rest of his life just trying to make her happy.
+If she came to love him, he knew he would spend the rest of his life just trying to make her happy.
 She was his sun, moon, and stars.
 She was life itself.
-If she did not chose to love him it did not matter.
+If she did not choose to love him, it did not matter.
 He wouldn’t love her any less for it.
 That he could serve her would be all he could ask.
-For Alisha he would live or die.
+For Alisha, he would live or die.

 Eric started to walk toward the line of soldiers between him and the front gate.
 Those before him stood their ground for a moment, then started to back up, and then finally fled as Eric bore down on them.
 Alisha followed in Eric’s wake confident that had they stood and fought her knight would be victorious.
 Eric threw the crossbar aside and pushed the gate open.
-Standing before the gate was a blood encrusted white charger fully armored for battle.
+Standing before the gate was a blood-

 Until that moment Alisha had not really appreciated what this knight had gone through just to save her.
-Before her stood a horse that one knew to be white from a spot here and there, but for the most part the horse was a rusty red brown in color.
-Armor that once sparkled was now the same color as the horse.
-A closer look at the knight before her showed his armor to be the same rust brown color as his horse’s armor.
-Never in all the battles had Alisha seen her father return from had she seen anyone so covered in blood as Eric and his horse.
-Not in her wildest dreams could she imagine a battle so terrible as the battle Eric and his tireless steed must have been through.
+Before her stood a horse that one knew to be white from a spot here and there, but for the most part the horse was a rusty red-

-Eric did not stop for the night, but continued on through the charred and still smoking remains of the Black Forest.
+Eric did not stop for the night, but continued through the charred and still smoking remains of the Black Forest.
 He would not risk a stop in what was left of the forest on the outside chance he had not destroyed all the trolls.
 Indeed he had not for he saw small bands of trolls along the way.
-The trolls on the other hand went out of their way to stay out of Eric’s way.
+The trolls, on the other hand, went out of their way to stay out of Eric’s way.
 The trolls remembered Eric all too well.

 The next evening found them camped beside a small stream on the edge of an unburned portion of the forest.
-With Alisha’s help Eric removed his and his horse’s armor for a much needed washing.
-For the first time Alisha got to see the face of her knight as he removed his helmet.
+With Alisha’s help, Eric removed his and his horse’s armor for a much-

 “You,” was all Alisha could find to say.